abilandz/NAT3054/Lecture_3/make.md

 Counter = 4
 ```

-This syntax is cumbersome, because even to execute a simple increment, we had to execute the mathematical expressions in a special environment, with the following general syntax:
+This syntax is cumbersome because even to execute a simple increment, we had to execute the mathematical expressions in a special environment, with the following general syntax:

 ```cmake
 math(EXPR outputVariable "mathExpression")